 - 3/4 cup sweetened or unsweetened shredded coconut

-- 1/4 cup unsweetened canned coconut milk (from a refrigerated can of unsweetened coconut milk)
+- 1/4 cup unsweetened canned coconut milk, full fat (from a refrigerated can of unsweetened coconut milk)

 - Using a mini muffin pan, line 14 cups with 2 narrow strips of parchment paper – long enough to hang over the sides of the muffin cups.
 These parchment paper strips will make it easy to lift the candies out of the muffin cups when ready to serve.

 - In a food processor, add the coconut flakes and coconut cream.
 Mix for 20-30 seconds on low speed until the mix is combined and the coconut flakes have been slightly chopped.